Last updated on January 16th, 2026 at 01:09 pm

-- You can edit your documentation using IDE you are using in your development.
+• You can edit your documentation using the IDE you use for development.

-With the Documentation as Code approach, the documentation is written in plain text markup languages like Markdown or Asciidoc, which are easy to read and write.
-The documentation files are then stored in a version control system like Git along with the code.
+With the Documentation as Code approach, documentation is written in plain-text markup languages like Markdown or AsciiDoc, which are easy to read and write.
+The documentation files are then stored in a version control system, such as Git, alongside the code.

 Markdown